Adaptive Nonlinear Vector Autoregression: Robust Forecasting for Noisy Chaotic Time Series: Methods

-where $W$ and $W_{\text{in}}$ are trainable weight matrices.
-This neural transformation replaces the fixed nonlinear feature map traditionally used in NVAR.
-We construct the total feature vector by concatenating the linear and nonlinear components,
+where $W$ and $W_{\text{in}}$ are trainable weight matrices and $b_2$ is a bias vector.
+This neural transformation generalizes the fixed nonlinear feature map traditionally used in NVAR.
+Finally, the total feature vector is constructed by concatenating the linear and nonlinear components,

-This differs from the standard NVAR in that we do not include a bias constant.
+Relative to the standard NVAR, this formulation does not include a bias constant.